SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintC/us020/01.requirements-engineering/Readme.md

   * Name of the Green Space.
   * Address of the Green Space.
   * Area of the Green Space.
+  * The system automatically associates the GSM responsible for the park created.
 * Selected Data:
   * Size of the Green Space.